 - Load balancing: sales reps receive leads based on their current workload.
 For example, a new sales rep might get the majority of new leads to build up that person's pipeline, and a representative working on 100 deals might not see any new ones for a while.

-- Shark tank: First come, first served.
+- Shark tank: first come, first served.
 The first rep to jump on an opportunity gets the lead.
 Every coffee or restroom break could be costly.

 Whichever method your company chooses to get the lead to the right rep, thoughtful lead routing before that final step is crucial.
 As you can see, successful sales can never be arbitrary.
 Work behind the scenes to design the process that works best for you, then automate your lead routing process so it happens lightning fast.
 Using your CRM and a RevOps automation platform removes the roadblocks complex routing rules can cause and lets you act nimbly as processes and people change.
 Automated lead routing can improve conversions, sales team performance and make your team members happier.
 No postage required.